 Vertical Machining – Pros & Cons

-Vertical mills have a far lower footprint than their vertical counterparts.
+- Footprint: Vertical milling machines have a far lower footprint than their vertical counterparts.
 This, along with the price-point, makes them desirable for smaller shops.
 They also have more users and thus have a larger pool of skilled machinists.

 Horizontal Milling – Pros and Cons

-Horizontal mills also have a far better chip evacuation.
+- Chip clearance: Horizontal milling machines also have a far better chip evacuation.
 This comes down to the configuration making use of gravity to let the chips fall.
 Additionally, this is more conducive to a better surface finish and longer tool life.

 Horizontal Turning – Pros and Cons